18 WordPress Security Statistics for 2023.

-In 2022, most WordPress attacks took place on sites already compromised instead of sites that had been secured to this point not.
+In 2022, most WordPress attacks took place on already compromised sites instead of sites that had been secured up to this point.
 This type of security breach is known as “persistent infection.”

 Most plugins are patched after vulnerability disclosure (2022)

-According to iThemes, 69% of plugins are patched after a security vulnerability is disclosed.
-26% of vulnerabilities result in no known fix (no known way to patch it), and 5% result in the plugin being closed.
+According to iThemes, developers patch 69% of plugins after a security vulnerability is disclosed.
+26% of vulnerabilities result in no known fix (no known way to patch it), and 5% result in the plugin’s closure.